steven-outteridge/RedHat-OCP-Homework/README.md

 This install is designed to be applied to the Red Hat Opentlc homework enviroment.
 The cluster install can be cloned from https://github.com/steven-outteridge/RedHat-OCP-Homework.git.
 It will create an ansible structure under RedHat-OCP-Homework with hosts group_vars config files, templates and scripts.
-Assuming clopne from /root the cluster can then be installed using the command:
+Assuming clone from /root as root the cluster can then be installed using the command:

 /root/RedHat-OCP-Homework/installcluster.sh